MickeyMiao7/Hand_Gesture_Recognition/Deep_Learning_Method/README.md

 README.md   * This file.
 data/   * Store images
-data/crop_data    * Store images of after cropping, including train and test set data/crop_augment_data     * Store images of after cropping and with train data augmented scripts/    * Store all the scripts and tools caffe/    * Caffe deep learning framework
+data/crop_data    * Store images of after cropping, including train and test set data/crop_augment_data     * Store images of after cropping and with train data augmented.
+Note since the space of CD is limited, the data here is not complete.
+To generate complete data, please download the original data set and then run the script generate_augment_data.py scripts/    * Store all the scripts and tools caffe/    * Caffe deep learning framework, note: here the caffe files are incomplete, please download the caffe from its website and build.
+And then put our files into the folder of caffe.
 ...
 caffe/examples    * Store the three models we use caffe/examples/alexnet   * Stores the configuration files `solver.prototxt`,`train_val.prototxt` of AlexNet and the result file `log.txt`